Cataloging Music Resources in RDA

 The focus of these workshops is on gaining practical skills in a specific area with opportunities to network with peers.
 Workshops are targeted to new music librarians who would like additional training, library students contemplating a specialization in music librarianship, general librarians who would like to learn more about music librarianship, library staff members who would benefit from knowing more about music librarianship, and seasoned music librarians who would like a refresher.
-Check the Workshop Calendar section for a listing of upcoming and previous workshops.

 For additional information about the Educational Outreach Program, including the history of the program, see the MLA Newsletter, no. 150.

 are interested in bringing one or more of these workshops to your area, please